-C. On March 13, 2024, employees' compensation and directors' remuneration for 2023 amounting to \$3,276 and \$4,914, respectively, as resolved at the meeting of Board of Directors were in agreement with those amounts recognized in the 2023 financial statements, and the employees' compensation will be distributed in the form of cash.

-- D. On March 28, 2023, employees' compensation and directors' remuneration for 2022 amounting to \$978 and \$1,468, respectively, as resolved at the meeting of Board of Directors were in agreement with those amounts recognized in the 2022 financial statements, and the employees' compensation will be distributed in the form of cash. - E. Information about employees' compensation and directors' remuneration of the Group as resolved by the Board of Directors will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.
+- C. On March 13, 2024, employees' compensation and directors' remuneration for 2023 amounting to \$3,276 and \$4,914, respectively, as resolved at the meeting of Board of Directors were in agreement with those amounts recognized in the 2023 financial statements, and the employees' compensation will be distributed in cash. - D. On March 28, 2023, employees' compensation and directors' remuneration for 2022 amounting to \$978 and \$1,468, respectively, as resolved at the meeting of Board of Directors were in agreement with those amounts recognized in the 2022 financial statements, and the employees' compensation will be distributed in cash. - E. Information about employees' compensation and directors' remuneration of the Company as resolved by the Board of Directors will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange. - F. For the years ended December 31, 2023 and 2022, the Company had 361 and 300 employees, excluding 6 and 6 non-employee, respectively.